luqmanbarry/external-secrets-operator-guide/README.md

 # IV.
 Summary

 In this guide we've demonstrated how to setup **ESO as a service** on OpenShift with images served from the internal registry.
 Additionally, we've demonstrated some basic to advanced concepts of Kubernetes package management using Helm, skopeo, oc/kubectl.
+Furthermore, through the `eso-operator-patch` chart, we've shown one method of modifying an operator `CSV` to get its managed pods to pull from a private/internal container image registry.

 # Sources